duyng219/duyng219/README.md

-- 👋 Hi, I’m @duyng219
+- 👋 Hi, I’m Duy Nguyen
-- 👀 I’m interested in full stack developer
-- 🌱 I’m currently learning in FPT Aptech
+- 👀 I'm an Trader and also an Algorithmic, Quantitative Trader
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Quantitative trading field
 - 📫 Reach me duynh219gmail.com

 <!---